The Art of Pouring with a Gooseneck Kettle: Tips and Techniques for Precision Brewing

 The Bloom pour

-The “bloom” refers to the process of releasing carbon dioxide from freshly ground coffee.
+The “bloom” is an initial wetting and degassing step and refers to the process of releasing carbon dioxide from freshly ground coffee.
 To achieve a proper bloom, start by pouring a small amount of water (about twice the weight of the coffee grounds) in a slow, circular motion.
 This initiates the blooming, which allows trapped gases to escape and the grounds to expand.
 After 30-45 seconds, continue pouring in a slow, circular motion, beginning at the center and spiraling outward.
+Adding fresh water at this stage increases the concentration difference between soluble material in the coffee particles and the surrounding liquid, which can increase diffusive mass transfer.
+The extraction rate during bloom also depends on the slurry temperature experienced by the grounds during contact.

 The Spiral pour

 After the bloom, use a steady, spiral motion to pour water over the coffee grounds.
 Start from the center and work your way outwards, then back towards the center again.
-This technique ensures even saturation and extraction of the coffee grounds.
+Its effect depends on whether it produces a more uniform distribution of water, a more controlled flow field through the porous coffee bed, and less severe bypass or localized bed disturbance.
+If those conditions are not achieved, spiral pouring may still produce non-uniform extraction.

 The Pulse pour